OCWSL Rules & Regulations

 A. The season and its dates are to be determined by the league Executive Board.
 The main season shall be held in the summer.

-B. Games are scheduled for Tuesday and Thursday evenings at 6:30 p.m.
+B. Games are scheduled for Tuesday and Thursday evenings.
 Game times may not be changed without the advance consent of an Executive Board member.
-Teams not ready to play by 6:45 shall forfeit the game.
+Teams not ready to play within 15 minutes of the scheduled start time shall forfeit the game.

-C. Duration of games- Games shall consist of two forty minute halves with a five-minute half-time intermission.
+C. Duration of games- Games shall consist of two forty-five minute halves with a five-minute half-time intermission.

 In championship games or cup games, if still tied, two ten minute overtime periods shall be played.
-In the event of darkness or inclement weather, both teams must decide before the start of the game as to whether there will be two 10-minute overtimes or two 5-minute overtimes.
+In the event of inclement weather and other unforeseen circumstances, both teams must decide before the start of the game as to whether there will be two 10-minute overtimes or two 5-minute overtimes.
 Referees must inform the players of time remaining if there is time allowed for stoppage/injuries, etc. If at the end of this overtime, the game is still tied, F.I.F.A. penalty kick rules will apply in order to determine the winner.
 F.I.F.A. kicks from the penalty mark will be administered as follows:

 The referee shall toss a coin and the team whose captain wins the toss must take the first kick.
 Players taking the penalty kicks must be on the field at the end of overtime play.
 The kicks shall be taken alternately by different players.
 If tied after five (5) kicks by each team, additional kicks for each team will be taken by different players (on a sudden death basis) until, with the same number of kicks, one team has scored one more goal than the other